quantifiedmagic/quantifiedmagic.github.io/_posts/2021-06-25-is-the-magic-café-decline.md

 ---
 layout: post
-title: The decline in User Activity on The Magic Café Continues to Decline
+title: User Activity on The Magic Café Continues to Decline
 categories: Analysis
 date: 2021-06-25 14:57 -0500
 ---